allixender/meetup-notes/python-jupyter/README.md

 and the Geopandas geospatial library.

 This repository aims at different degrees of experience with the Python programming language and Python data manipultation and visualisation libraries.
-Each folder contains a `README.md` (the the online repository) and `README.notebook.md` (readme as readable Notebook) file that list the contents and some details for each of the 3 big modules here:
+Each folder contains a `README.md` (for the the online repository) and `README.notebook.md` (readme as readable Notebook) file that list the contents and some details for each of the 3 big modules here:

 * 01 - Introduction to Python and the Jupyter Notebook
 * 02 - Introduction to the Pandas library
 * 03 - Introduction to the Geopandas library

+Open the `README.notebook.md` in the base folder and now take directions to the linked working notebooks and lessons from there.

 ## Topic 01: Python in a Notebook

-The folder `01-intro` contains notebooks that are intended to aid both students and teachers in learning and teaching Python programming, respectively.
+The folder [01-intro](./01-intro/) (Link to the [01 README.notebook](./01-intro/README.notebook.ipynb)) contains notebooks that are intended to aid both students and teachers in learning and teaching
+Python programming, respectively.

 In more details, the goals of this module are: